Elevate08/davidspencer.xyz/content/posts/building-custom-docker-image-with-github-actions.md

 ### Running Container Locally

 Now that we have the website data we would like to use, we can add this to an existing Docker image like nginx.
-We will start by testing the website files on an nginx container to ensure functionality prior to building the image.
+We will start by testing the website files on a nginx container to ensure functionality prior to building the image.

 If you're confident, you can skip this step and go to the next section {{ Building Image }}.